bogardon/MSCarouselView/README.md

     - (UIView *) carouselView:(MSCarouselView *)carouselView viewForIndex:(NSUInteger)index;
     - (CGFloat) carouselView:(MSCarouselView *)carouselView widthForViewAtIndex:(NSUInteger)index;

+and one optional dataSource method that lets you control which the left/right insets that determine which views are to be rendered. (this is especially useful if you choose to have clipsToBounds set to NO)

+    - (CGFloat) bufferInsetForCarouselView:(MSCarouselView *)carouselView;

 and two optional delegate method (the delegate protocol extends UIScrollViewDelegate)

     - (BOOL) carouselViewShouldWrap:(MSCarouselView *)carouselView;